Indeed, Allah commands you to render back the trusts to those, to whom they are due...

 (Yusuf) Said: You will cultivate consecutively for seven years.
 Leave in the ears all that you have harvested except the little out of which you may eat.
 Then there will follow seven years of great hardship in which you will eat up all you have stored earlier, except the little that you may set aside (stored)

-Uncertainty in contractual terms and conditions is forbidden.
-However, risk taking is allowed when all the terms and conditions are clear and known to all parties.
-Abu Hurairah (RA) reported that Prophet Muhammad (saw) forbade a transaction determined by throwing stones, and the type which involves some uncertainty.
+Abu Hurairah (RA) reported that Prophet Muhammad (saw) forbade a transaction determined by throwing stones and the type which involves some uncertainty.

 ‘Intoxicants and gambling and divining arrows are an act of abomination of Satan’s handiwork’; so avoid them, so that you attain true success